twocaretcat/astro-snapshot/README.md

 ### Features

-- **🧩 Framework agnostic**: Generate one or more images from any valid Astro page
+- **🧩 Framework agnostic**: Generate images from any valid Astro page
   - Unlike other integrations for generating social images, not limited to preset layouts
   - Unlike [Satori], not limited to certain types of JSX elements or CSS properties
   - Use whatever front-end framework you want